Victoremepunto/cicd-tools/README.md

 ```

-In case you want to refactor some of your scripts using this library, here's a snippet you can use to add:
+In case you want to refactor some of your scripts using this library, here's a snippet you can use:

 ```
 load_cicd_helper_functions() {